Net Zero

 Carbon disclosure project (CDP)

-In 2024, we received an A- from CDP for our carbon change disclosure, acknowledging our outstanding environmental performance for the second consecutive year.
+In 2025, we received an A- from CDP for our climate change disclosure, and for the fourth year in a row, we’ve been awarded an A in Supplier engagement assessment, acknowledging our outstanding performance for the third consecutive year.